-The only guidance found in S-4 is in B-411.1.
+The only guidance in S-4 is in B-411.1.
 It says that 'Depth contours must be drawn except where the soundings represent isolated shoals.
 In this case, they must be encircled by a depth contour of the same value ...'

 In practice the AHO draws contours in a way so they do not clash against charted soundings at compilation scale (ENC first).
-To speed up the conversion from ENC to paper chart, and due to a scale difference, ENC data is usually 'shrunk' (e.g. ENC CSCL=22000 whilst paper chart scale=37500), therefore contours that were not 'touching' soundings in the ENC end up doing it.
+To speed up the conversion from ENC to paper chart, and due to a scale difference, ENC data is usually 'shrunk' (e.g. ENC CSCL=22000 whilst paper chart scale=37500), therefore contours that were not 'touching' soundings in the ENC end up doing that on paper.
 With the introduction of blue contours early this year, depth contours are no longer gapped for other data however, guidance on how small an isolated shoal can be does not exist in any standard.
-On the other hand contours on ENCs are all the same colour (note: safety contours are thicker) and therefore we should discuss how DEPCNTs running onto SOUNDGs may impact on the way mariners use this type of product.
+On the other hand contours on ENCs are all the same colour (note: safety contours are thicker) and